Mahmoud-keno/DWH-Project/README.md

 ### Building the Data Warehouse

 **Objective**
-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.
+Develop a modern data warehouse using Postgresql to consolidate sales data, enabling analytical reporting and informed decision-making.

 **Specifications**